CaioDGallo/allchat/README.md

 It is necessary to start a redis instance for all the features to work properly docker run --name redis -p 6379:6379 -d -t redis

+### NEXT STEPS

+- Currently, messages are only being set as pending=false when both clients are connected to the websocket.
+It is necessary to implement a way to send messages pending property to false when receivend them from MongoDB or from the Redis cache.